neothink-dao/neothink.io/README.md

 ## 📄 License

-This project is proprietary software owned by Neothink DAO and the Mark Hamilton Family.
+This project is proprietary software owned and controlled by Neothink DAO and the Mark Hamilton Family.
 All rights reserved.
 See the [LICENSE](./LICENSE) file for details.

 ---